sruthiar20/Promotion-Engine/experiment-v1/context/prompt.md

 Step 3 : all the pre-conditions defined in pre-conditions.md should be successful before proceeding

-Step 4: Use experiment-v1/generated_code as project base folder for code generation.
-Create promotion engine based on given api-contract.
-Implement relevant core business logic for handling these business requirements and including validation.
+Step 4: Use experiment-v1/generated_code as project base folder for code generation.Generate backend code that enforces each constraint.
+Implement validation logic with consistent error handling matching the defined functional_context and api_contract.
+Ensure each failed validation returns a 400 Bad Request with type, message, and details as specified

 Step 5: Build and validate the service using:
 Use Bruno CLI to run tests under the folder: